chili-chips-ba/openCologne/README.md

 3) Engage with [CologneChip](https://www.colognechip.com/programmable-logic/gatemate">CologneChip) developers to resolve [issues](https://github.com/chili-chips-ba/openCologne/issues) identified in this course.

-The work is then organized into 3 game levels with 9 play milestones:
+The practical execution of this strategy is organized into 3 game levels with 9 play milestones.

 ## *Level I – Warm Up*